 Pour melted butter over couscous and then stir in egg and salt.
 Pat this in bottom of 10″ springform pan.
 (This is your crust.
 It is a soft one.)

 Preheat oven to 375.

 Take kadaif and mix well with ½ c melted butter.
-Tear it into threads and make sure each one is coated well with butter.
+Tear or shred into threads and make sure each one is coated well with butter.
 Press this on top of cheese.
 Bake about 45 minutes.

-Now take your honey and saffron or cinnamon, if using, and the water and put in pan.
+Take honey and saffron or cinnamon, if using, and the water and put in pot.
 Bring to a boil and boil for about 5-7 minutes.
 You are making a light syrup.
 After you take off heat, stir in lemon juice.
-Chill this in fridge or freezer but do not let it solidify.
+Chill this in fridge or freezer, but do not let it solidify.
 It needs to be cold when you pour it over your warm kadaif.
-This keeps your kadiaf crunchy.
+This keeps your kadaif crunchy.